apear9/riskmapr/README.md

 * shiny_app_suitability.R, which lets users run a spatially explicit model of suitability for weed invasion, and download the generated risk maps.
 * shiny_app_susceptibility.R, which lets users run a spatially explicit model of susceptibility to weed invasion, and download the generated risk maps.

 The folder sensitivity_analysis contains the scripts required to perform a sensitivity analysis on our model, with a focus on the resolution of the underlying spatial data, the uncertainties chosen for the child nodes of the network, and the numerical values assigned to the discrete risk factor states.
+Further instructions are provided in a readme file in that folder.

 There are two additional scripts which can be run to ensure the R packages required for the apps are installed: